beccadax/appnetkit/README.md

 ANSession includes methods to perform most requests on the App.net API, from "fetch a user with a specific name" (`-userWithUsername:completion:`) to "fetch all posts with a specific hashtag between these two post IDs" (`-postsWithTag:betweenID:andID:completion:`).

+These requests all take a completion handler--a block that will be called when the request has been completed.
+Completion handlers usually take three parameters:

+1. An ANResponse object containing metadata about your request.
+This parameter will be nil unless your app has enabled the "response_envelope" migration.

-These requests all take a completion handler—a block that will be called when the request has been completed.
-Completion handlers usually take two parameters.
-The first is the data you requested, as either a single ANResource object or an array of ANResource objects; the second is an NSError object.
-If the request succeeded, the first parameter should contain data and the second should be nil; if it failed, the second should contain an NSError object and the first should be nil.
+2. The data you requested, as either a single ANResource object or an array of ANResource objects.
+If the request failed, this parameter will be nil.

+3. An NSError object.
+If the request succeeded, this parameter will be nil.

 Some calls to retrieve posts take a pair of post IDs, and return only posts between those two IDs.
 The higher post ID should always be the first of those two parameters.
 If you don't want to provide one of these post IDs, pass the `ANUnspecifiedPostID` constant instead.